kalxas/rasdaman/doc/main/02_inst-guide.rst

    different database (e.g. PostgreSQL to HSQLDB).

 .. note::
-  The petascope web application must not be running (e.g in Tomcat) while migrating to a different database (type 2 above) to protect the existing data integrity.
+  The petascope Web application must not be running (e.g in Tomcat) while migrating to a different database (type 2 above) to protect the existing data integrity.

 Configuration files
 ===================